-The premises liability statute of limitations, or the time you have to file a lawsuit, can vary depending on the circumstances of the accident.
-To make sure your rights are thoroughly protected, you will need the help of an attorney with a great deal of experience in this area of the law.
+The premises liability statute of limitations, the time you have to file a lawsuit, can vary depending on the circumstances of the accident.
+To make sure your rights are thoroughly protected, you will need the help of an experienced attorney in this area of the law.

 The Premises Liability Statute of Limitations in Pennsylvania